French vs. German: Which Language To Learn?

 Long story short, German is easier if you do better with a lot of structure and predictable logic.
 French is easier if you’re comfortable with a little chaos.
 French tends to be easier for beginners, though it gets harder as you get into its intermediate and advanced layers.
 German has a tougher on-ramp for beginners, but gets easier as you go along.

-Which language is more useful to know?
+Which language is more useful to know, German or French?

 “Useful” is in the eye of the beholder.
 To start, what do you intend to use your language abilities for?
 If it’s for traveling or relocating, that’s going to depend on where you see yourself hanging out.
 Due to its colonial history, French is spoken in a lot of disparate regions and is the official language in 29 countries, including France, Belgium, Canada, Haiti and many African countries.
-Meanwhile, German is primarily spoken in central Europe, in countries like Germany, Austria, Switzerland and Belgium.
+Meanwhile, German is primarily spoken in central Europe, in countries like Germany, Austria and Switzerland.

 If “useful” is about the sheer number of people you’ll be able to converse with, French beats German easily.
 There are 267 million French speakers in the world, compared to 155 million German speakers.

-In terms of career opportunities, French and German are both very in-demand as business languages.
+In terms of career opportunities, both are very in-demand as business languages.
 Germany has the largest economy in the European Union, and many coveted engineering positions require or prefer some German knowledge.
 We Forum’s Power Language Index ranks German third in the world in terms of the economic opportunities that it offers, compared to French in sixth place for its economic benefits.
 French is third overall on the ranking of “power languages,” mostly due to its geographical dominance and importance in diplomacy, with German coming in seventh.
 The African continent’s rising population could boost global French-speaking numbers to over 700 million by 2050, and French is also an important language in international diplomacy, travel, tourism and hospitality.

 All in all, that’s a lot of factors you’ll have to weigh against your true needs and motivations.
 No matter what you choose, you’ll still be learning a language with lots of practical utility, so you can’t really go wrong.